 The medication scale also has notes regarding other medications that can be used during detox.
 These include:

 - Doxepin or trazodone, for insomnia in male or female patients, respectively

 - Ibuprofen and Tylenol, in prescription doses, for aches and pains

 COWS and similar scales are extremely important in rehabilitation because they help the medical professionals involved in recovery to understand their clients.
 These scales use both self-reporting, and medical measurements, so the person can get highly personalized treatment and work toward sobriety.
 Detox is just one part of overcoming addiction, but it is important to manage it properly so the person can progress into comprehensive therapy.

-Desert Hope, American Addiction Centers’ drug and alcohol rehab center in Nevada, is ready to help you achieve a life of sobriety and long-term recovery.
+Desert Hope, American Addiction Centers’ drug detox center in Las Vegas, is ready to help you achieve a life of sobriety and long-term recovery.
 Call us today at to learn more about our specialized addiction treatment programs near you.